SCALPA FIBROBLAST - MODULE 1

 Do not cover with plasters or occlusive dressing.

 Contact for advice if the area becomes hot, red or weeping pus.

 Treatment review from 1 week onwards.

-Contraindications are conditions that may be present on a client and are such that you would not be allowed to proceed with the treatment, unless they have written confirmation from their GP that it is safe to do so.
+Contraindications are conditions that may be present on a client and are such that you would not be allowed to proceed with the treatment unless they have written confirmation from their general practitioner that it is safe to do so.

 It is essential that you not only look for these problems, but you should have already asked your client if they were aware of any issues when you did your consultation.

 If best results of procedure are not guaranteed, it is recommended not to proceed.
 If you are at all unsure, you should suggest that the client visits his/her GP to have the matter checked before you provide the treatment.
 We will provide a form at the end with thorough explanation of procedure to provide your GP with if needed.
 Below we have provided general contraindications pertaining to this procedure.